-Real estate prices are growing at a pace in Southeast Asia that has many wondering if home ownership will ever become a reality for many of the region’s rising middle class.
-According to new proptech firm Homebase, Ho Chi Minh City’s apartment market has seen a 22.7% year on year increase of prices in 2019.
+Real estate prices are growing at a pace in Southeast Asia that has many wondering if homeownership will ever become a reality for many of the region’s rising middle class.
+According to new proptech firm Homebase, Ho Chi Minh City’s apartment market has seen a 22.7% year-on-year increase of prices in 2019.

-After raising its pre-seed funding round, led by venture capital firms Antler, Iterative VC, and several strategic angel investors, Homebase’s Phillip An, one of the founders, opens up with us about how his team is gearing up to solve one of the biggest challenges facing today’s younger generation: home ownership.
+After raising its pre-seed funding round, led by venture capital firms Antler, Iterative VC, and several strategic angel investors, Homebase’s Phillip An, one of the founders, opens up with us about how his team is gearing up to solve one of the biggest challenges facing today’s younger generation: homeownership.

 What’s the motivation behind starting Homebase?
 What is Homebase’s mission?

-Our mission at Homebase is to help anyone realise their dream of homeownership in the way that works best for themselves.
+Our mission at Homebase is to help anyone realize their dream of homeownership in the way that works best for themselves.
 We started Homebase because of our first-hand experience with unaffordable home financing in Vietnam.
 After wanting to buy a home and going to banks, we were shocked that the interest rates here are as high as 15% a year with required 30% down-payments – intuitively, comparing against “normal” 1.8% rates in Singapore or 3% in the US for a 30-year mortgage, we were in utter disbelief on how anyone could afford to buy a home.

 After speaking with hundreds of millennials in the market, we realized that the lack of financing was forcing many to defer their home purchase and to build up savings in the next five to ten years.
 It seemed crazy that essentially no affordable alternatives existed and the best solutions to such a massive pain point were to either 1) save up for 10 years or 2) be lucky enough to have wealthy family members that can lend money.
 From this frustration, the initial seeds of Homebase were born.